minimaxir/stylecloud-examples/hello-world/README.md

 Specifying a gradient direction (`horizontal` or `vertical`) will cause the words to behave as if affected by a color gradient.

-It is strongly recommended you use the nondefault palette if adding a gradient.
+It is strongly recommended you use a nondefault palette (i.e. a non-qualitative palette) if adding a gradient.

 Python: